cloud-gov/product/.github/ISSUE_TEMPLATE/platform-ops-member-onboarding.md

 _Note: These are all contingent on completing the GSA Mandatory Cyber Security and Privacy Training first.
 AWS user names should be identical across accounts so that permissions can be correctly managed by Terraform._

-- [ ] Create [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) via the AWS web console (not Terraform) and provide one-time credentials - these will be setup as read-only at the start, and once the 3 mandatory cloud.gov trainings are complete they will be switched to full admin accounts and added to the [audit input file](https://github.com/cloud-gov/cg-compliance/blob/master/audit/inputs.yml):
+- [ ] Create [AWS Accounts](https://cloud.gov/docs/ops/aws-onboarding/) by following [these instructions](https://github.com/cloud-gov/aws-admin/blob/main/docs/user_mgmt.md).
+These will be setup as read-only at the start, and once the 3 mandatory cloud.gov trainings are complete they will be switched to full admin accounts and added to the [audit input file](https://github.com/cloud-gov/cg-compliance/blob/master/audit/inputs.yml):
   - [ ] AWS Commercial accounts
   - [ ] AWS GovCloud accounts
 - [ ] Add them to Nessus Manager via the GUI